rhysd/monolith-of-web/README.md

   its background page.
 These permissions are necessary since those requests are sometimes blocked by CORS policy.

+## Development

+WebAssembly port of Monolith is developed in [the forked repository][4].
+Currently it has some differences and duplicates against the original repository. reqwest did not support Wasm before 0.10.0 so my Wasm port does not use it and uses `fetch()` directly via `js_sys` and `web_sys` crate.

+This repository adds the forked Monolith repository as a Git submodule and uses it by bundling sources with Webpack.

 ## License

 Distributed under [the MIT license](LICENSE).